Gabon: Languages

-Nationally, a majority of the Gabonese people speak indigenous languages according to their ethnic group; this proportion is lower than in most other Sub-Saharan African countries.
-The 2013 census found that 63.7% of Gabon's population could speak a Gabonese language, broken down by 86.3% in rural areas and 60.5% in urban areas, speaking at least one national language.
+Many of the indigenous languages have become endangered, owing to the growing use of French as a lingua franca in multiethnic towns.
+Villages are the only environments where local languages remain widespread, and French usage is limited to formal schooling.
+According to Ethnologue, Gabon is home to 40 extant indigenous languages; all belong to the Bantu branch of the Niger–Congo language family except for Baka, which is an Ubangian language spoken by an estimated 3,000 Baka people.
+Around 24 of these languages have been classified as endangered.
+Nationally, a majority speak indigenous languages according to their ethnic group; this proportion is lower than in most other Sub-Saharan African countries.
+The 2013 census found that 63.7% could speak a Gabonese language, broken down by 86.3% in rural areas and 60.5% in urban areas, speaking at least one national language.